Afrisnake/iNaturalist-Scraper-and-Data-Pipeline/README.md

       If the scrape job terminates unexpectedly, it can be restarted at the last page that was processed prior to termination.
       The user edits the 'inat_search_params.py' file, setting the 'start_page' value to the page number at which the scrape ended.
       If this results in start_page*per_page > 10000, the date of the last observation prior to termination is retrieved from the
       'current_oldest_date.txt' file and set as the upper bound (oldest date) for a new round of querying filtered by date.
       Scraping then begins where it left off, at page 1 of this new filtered search.

       In a fresh scrape, the user may enter a value for the 'start_page' variable such that start_page*per_page > 10000.
       This application does not have functionality to support such a search, and the user is instructed to enter a lower value for 'start_page'.
 </pre>

 ### Scraping Procedure
-- Ensure that Python and the prerequisite libraries are installed on your machine (see 'Dependencies')
+- Ensure that Python and the prerequisite libraries are installed on your machine (see 'Dependencies').
-- All five module files and the **__ init __.py** file must be placed in the same folder (working directory)
+- All five module files and the **__ init __.py** file must be placed in the same folder (working directory).
-- Edit the 'inat_creds.py'and 'inat_search_params.py' files appropriately
+- Edit the 'inat_creds.py' and 'inat_search_params.py' files appropriately.
-- Ensure that the 'current_oldest_date.txt' file is **deleted** if present, **unless** the search is being restarted part way through after unexpected termination
+- Ensure that the 'current_oldest_date.txt' file is **deleted** if present, **unless** the search is being restarted part way through after unexpected termination.
-- To run the scraper, execute the main script 'inaturalist_scraper.py' (from within VSCode or other code editor, or from Command Prompt, Python Command Prompt, Anaconda Prompt etc.)
+- To run the scraper, execute the main script 'inaturalist_scraper.py' (from within VSCode or other code editor, or from Command Prompt, Python Command Prompt, Anaconda Prompt etc.).

 ### Outputs
-- Folder called 'iNaturalist_data' created in the working directory
+- Folder called 'iNaturalist_data' created in the working directory.
-- Sqlite3 database (user-specified name) created in this folder
+- Sqlite3 database (user-specified name) created in this folder.
-- Scraped data inserted into the destination table (user-specified name) of the database (explore database with DB Browser for SQLite (DB4S) or other appropriate application)
+- Scraped data inserted into the destination table (user-specified name) of the database (explore database with DB Browser for SQLite (DB4S) or other appropriate application).
 - Comprehensive log file generated (iNat_scraper.log).
 Logging info for subsequent scrape jobs is appended to this file
 - A 'current_oldest_date.txt' file is generated to track progress of the scrape job through records ordered in ascending order by observation date.
 This file is automatically deleted upon normal termination of a scrape job.